Persona 2: Innocent Sin: Gameplay

 Maya Amano summons her initial Persona Maia to attack an enemy.

-Persona 2: Innocent Sin is a role-playing game where the player takes control of a group of high school students as they explore the fictional city of Sumaru.
+Persona 2: Innocent Sin is a role-playing game where the player takes control of a group of high school students as they explore the city of Sumaru.
 The camera follows the party from an adjustable angled overhead perspective.
 The city in general is navigated using an overworld map.
 The game's main party holds up to five characters.
 Whenever the party is in a "safe" area (i.e. a room with no demon encounters), each party member can be conversed with.
 The party's route through dungeons can be traced using the Auto-Map, a basic floor plan of the current dungeon.
 As the main character moves around, the map will automatically mark new areas.
 A key gameplay and story element is the Rumor system: if the party hears a rumor from an NPC, they can spread that rumor using the Kuzunoha detective agency, making the rumor become real and creating effects on the environment.
 These effects can range from making an accessory or character-specific weapon appear, to triggering the appearance of new shops for the party's use.

 Battles include both story-triggered encounters and random encounters inside dungeons: during these encounters, the party is assigned a set of commands and performs them within a turn, then is given the option to change their strategy during the next turn.
 During battle, characters fight using melee attacks, use items purchased from shops outside battle, and cast a variety of spells using their Personas.
 Each character has a starting Persona, and each Persona has different elemental strengths and weaknesses.
 Different Personas can be used for defense, healing or elemental attacks.
 While a Persona is originally quite weak, if it is used enough, it will achieve a higher rank.
 In addition to individual actions, the player can align characters to trigger a Fusion Spell: when two or more party members use a certain sequence of spells, they will automatically summon multiple Personas to generate a powerful attack.
 The party can be manually controlled or act using an Auto-battle option.

 During battles, players can converse with most enemies: depending on which character talks with which enemy, they will trigger a different response.
 If the enemy is talked with in the right way, they will leave either items or tarot cards, items used to summon new Personas: certain cards give access to different Persona family groups.
 After a Persona is summoned and assigned to a character, that character's stats and abilities change.
 These Persona summonings and fusions take place in the Velvet Room, a special location separate from the rest of the game's environments.
 In addition to pre-set tarot cards, the player can also obtain blank tarot cards by forming contracts with enemies through the right conversation.
 These blank cards can be tailored to fit a chosen Persona family.